gpratte/texastoc-v2/README.md

 ## branch 18-add-player-to-game

-Contine where branch 14-game-with-one-player-no-buy-in left off - add a player to a game.
+Continue where branch 14-game-with-one-player-no-buy-in left off.
+Add a players to a game.